hallidave/landing-monitor/README.md

 You will need Node, npm, and git installed before building.
 Full details on setting up your environment are available from the MSFS Avionics Framework site.

 You also need to install the [MSFS SDK](https://docs.flightsimulator.com/html/Introduction/SDK_Overview.htm).
-The build for the Landing Monitor assumes that you have it installed in the `C:\MSFS SDK` directory.
+The build for the Landing Monitor looks for the SDK directory identified by the `MSFS_SDK` environment variable.
+This variable should be set by the SDK installer (default `C:\MSFS SDK`).

 Once everything is installed, execute the follow commands: